UiL-OTS-labs/jspsych-uil-template-docs/README.md

+General note: ILS labs used to be called UiL OTS labs; that is why sometimes you'll see the name UiL or UiL OTS pop up in links and documentation.
+We are working to change all instances of UiL OTS to ILS, but that will take awhile!

 # jsPsych-uil-template-docs
-- This page provides generic background information on UiL OTS 'templates' (or 'boilerplates') for [jsPsych](https://www.jspsych.org) experiments (mostly linguistic experimental paradigms) and some additional tools that can be reused.
+- This page provides generic background information on ILS 'templates' (or 'boilerplates') for [jsPsych](https://www.jspsych.org) experiments (mostly linguistic experimental paradigms) and some additional tools that can be reused.
-- Ideally, any new template links to this overview in its README.md, so that we can keep core documentation in one place.
+- Any new template links to this overview in its README.md, so that we can keep core documentation in one place.

 # Background and Rationale
-This documentation provides information about using some templates that we developed at the UiL OTS labs for (time critical reaction time) paradigms and tools needed to make your own online experiment using [jsPsych](https://www.jspsych.org/).
+This documentation provides information about using some templates that we developed at the ILS labs for (time critical reaction time) paradigms and tools needed to make your own online experiment using [jsPsych](https://www.jspsych.org/).
 The aims for this repository are:

 - Keep documentation on a selection of code bases in _one place_.
 - Separate _generic_ documentation from _template-specific_ documentation.